-- 1. You must email Dr. Gipson to tell him that you will be unable to attend class at least 7 days prior to the missed class.
-Check your sent mail box to verify that the email was actually sent and indicate that you would like a delivery receipt. - 2.
-You must also forward Dr. Gipson the verification for that you received from the society running the conference for submitting your abstract for presentation, the abstract itself with your name listed as the first author, the name and location of the conference, and the date and time of the conference.
+- 1. You must email Dr. Gipson to tell him that you cannot attend class at least 7 days before the missed class.
+Check your sent mailbox to verify that the email was actually sent and indicate that you would like a delivery receipt. - 2.
+You must also forward Dr. Gipson the verification form that you received from the society running the conference for submitting your abstract for presentation, the abstract itself with your name listed as the first author, the name and location of the conference, and the date and time of the conference.